 To be a national leader in accessible and quality undergraduate and graduate nursing education and be recognized across health disciplines, and to prospective students, alumni and nursing leaders as innovative scholars and researchers who improve human health through strategic partnerships and interprofessional collaboration that shapes new delivery models of quality health care and nursing education.

-- Creativity: Creativity is our cornerstone to expand knowledge, develop human understanding, and enrich quality of life.
+Creativity is our cornerstone to expand knowledge, develop human understanding and enrich quality of life.
 We believe that education and research/scholarship/creative activity reinforce one another and the best academic programs bring innovative teaching and rigorous research together.

-- Excellence: Excellence is achieved through continuous improvement, assessment, and accountability.
+Excellence is achieved through continuous improvement, assessment and accountability.
 We embrace bold action and adapt to an ever-changing environment.
 Individually, we are experts at what we do.
 Collectively, our impact is even greater.

 The essential components of professional nursing education include liberal education, professional values, clinical reasoning and role development.
 The role of faculty is to guide, direct, facilitate and evaluate learning while encouraging curiosity, creativity and independent thinking.